arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 ![Serial Monitor.](assets/serial-monitor.png)

-The Serial Monitor is a tool that allows you to view data streamed from your board, via for example the `Serial.print()` command.
+The Serial Monitor is a tool that allows you to view data streaming from your board, via for example the `Serial.print()` command.

-Historically, this tool has been located in a separate window, but is now integrated to the editor.
+Historically, this tool has been located in a separate window, but is now integrated with the editor.
 This makes it easy to have multiple instances running at the same time on your computer.

 ***To learn more about the Serial Monitor, visit the [Serial Monitor tutorial](/software/ide-v2/tutorials/ide-v2-serial-monitor).***